josema88/jmordonez-site/content/about.md

 ## Professional Information

-I'm a Systems and Computer Science Engineer with post-graduate education, CSM®, CSD®.
+I'm a Systems and Computer Science Engineer with a post-graduate education, CSM®, CSD®.
 I have 8 years' experience in software development, creating solutions for health insurance, banking/finance, and digital marketing companies member of Fortune 500 and Nasdaq.
 My experience covers from analysis to implementation of systems, automation, and testing, focusing on quality, compliance, and information security.
-Experience at software architecture design and implementation on-premise and in the cloud with Azure; experience in team leadership and under SCRUM and also integrate all the Agile and ALM framework with Azure DevOps and Atlassian Jira; experience implementing CI/CD with DevOps culture approach.
+Experience at software architecture design and implementation on-premise and in the cloud with Azure; experience in team leadership and Project Management under SCRUM, integrating all the Agile and ALM framework with Azure DevOps and Atlassian Jira; experience implementing CI/CD with DevOps culture approach.

 I've been a speaker at the events: